georgemarklow/georgemarklow/book-list.md

 - [ ] Building a RESTful API with ASP.NET Core (pluralsight)
 - [ ] What Every Web Developer Should Know About HTTP
 - [ ] Building Single Page App using ASP.NET Core and Angular

-## Azure
-- [ ] Learn Microsoft Azure: Step by step in 7 days for .NET Developers